Visgean/progsoc/_lectures/lecture04.md

 Next we use the function '.append' we learned in our first lecture to fill in our list with values satisfying our function.

-## Exercise 4.1
+##Exercise 4.1.

-Try for yourself: Define a function called '2dozens' to be equal to 24.
+Try for yourself: Define a function that will return all prime numbers higher than 2 and smaller than 20.
-Then, for all positive values